13 Jun How to deal with Menopause according to a Naturapathic Nutritionist

-She could have easily dismissed me then, instead she nurtured my passion and helped me develop my techniques.
-I don’t think she realises how powerful it is for a woman to see another girl as a partner instead of a threat, but because of her example, its easy for me to extend the same generosity I was given to sisters in an industry that can be too catty.
+She could have easily dismissed me then, but instead she nurtured my passion and helped me develop my techniques.
+I don’t think she realizes how powerful it is for a woman to see another girl as a partner instead of a threat, but because of her example, it’s easy for me to extend the same generosity I was given to sisters in an industry that can be too catty.

 We lost touch for months, to say that I was worried would be an understatement.
 She disappeared from the public eye and rarely returned my messages.
 We all knew something was going on, Nadine Tengco doesn’t just shy away from the spotlight, and she was definitely not the type to ghost her friends.

-When my editor Kate asked me to write about how to eat for your hormones, I immediately thought of Nadine.
+When Metro.Style Beauty Editor Kate Paras-Santiago asked me to write about how to eat for your hormones, I immediately thought of Nadine.
 Who else better to feature than a woman who at 50 years old, conquered Mt.
 Everest and won in Golds Body Con?
 If anyone knew how to work around the many shifts and slopes of the female hormones, it would be her.
-I wasn’t prepared for the revelation that my mentor, the original naturapathic-nutrtionist whose result-driven formulas for weight-loss, anti-aging and athletic performance catapulted her to international fame, would almost lose the battle with Menopause.
+I wasn’t prepared for the revelation that my mentor, the original naturapathic-nutritionist whose result-driven formulas for weight-loss, anti-aging and athletic performance catapulted her to international fame, would almost lose the battle with menopause.

 Nothing frustrates pros more than when their own tried and tested protocols fail them.
-Nadine’s Perimenopause protocol, which is rooted on avoiding food intolerances and allergens, didn’t just do nothing for her at menopause, it even aggravated many of her symptoms.
+Nadine’s peri-menopause protocol, which is rooted on avoiding food intolerances and allergens, didn’t just do anything for her at menopause, it even aggravated many of her symptoms.
 This deeply disturbed her because her formula has never failed her or any of her clients before.

-“Turmeric, which is a potent anti-inflammatory heated my body for the worst while fibrous vegetables and beans caused me gastrointestinal troubles” shared Nadine referring to the hot-flushes she was experiencing during menopause.
-“For weeks I couldn’t do the things I loved, I couldn’t go out, much more workout because of the blinding pain that came from simply moving.”
+“Turmeric, which is a potent anti-inflammatory heated my body for the worst while fibrous vegetables and beans caused me gastrointestinal troubles” shared Nadine referring to the hot flashes she was experiencing during menopause.
+“For weeks, I couldn’t do the things I loved, I couldn’t go out, much less workout because of the blinding pain that came from simply moving.”
 She takes a deep breath and continued, “My joints were dried-out which caused me severe, blinding aches that made even lying down insufferable.”

 Because she was allergic to every known anaesthesia short of morphine, Nadine endured the dental surgery with all her senses fully intact.
 How did she cope?
 By distracting her mind from focusing on the excruciating pain through breath-work and guided meditation.

 “I didn’t understand because I was pristine with my diet, active with my lifestyle and healthy with my outlook in life.
-I manage stress well, and am at a really good place in my career and relationships, there was just no logical reason why I was suffering so bad, [with menaupause,]” lamented Nadine.
+I manage stress well, and am at a really good place in my career and relationships, there was just no logical reason why I was suffering so bad, [with menopause,]” lamented Nadine.